urbanjost/general-purpose-fortran/README.md

 repositories of numeric algorithms written in Fortran exist at such sites as the [ netlib ](http://www.netlib.org) repository.

-I like a language when it empowers me.
-I prefer not to have to empower the language; but I have found I sometimes need to do so, as have others. __This repository is a collection of those solutions__ for Fortran, primarily concentrating on tasks like command-line parsing, string functions, date-and-time manipulation and display, interfacing to the C POSIX system routines, ...

 Modern Fortran is quite capable of accessing many commonly available C libraries or expressing many commonly desired utility procedures directly, but the standard language does not define many of these